 Younger Members' Group

-The Younger Members’ Group is a new initiative to bring together members in their forties and under within the BFWG nationwide.
+The Younger Members’ Group was founded in 2020 to bring together BFWG members nationwide who are in their forties and under and offer practical career advice and a supportive peer network.

 Natalie shares how she joined BFWG and talks about her leadership of the Younger Members’ Group…